Selling Private Label Products on Amazon – 5 Tips To Beat The Competition

 To take a deeper look at this product's potential I turn to the tool we use to analyze the competition – Jungle Scout Pro.

-In particular, I use their browser add-on to quickly take a look at estimated sales and profit numbers for the Amazon search results.
-Here’s what page 1 looks like for “Meat Claws:”
+In particular, I use their browser add-on to quickly take a look at estimated sales and profit numbers for the Amazon search results (but you may be interested in our list of Amazon sales estimators for additional options).
+Here's what page 1 looks like for “Meat Claws:”

 On the surface it's a tempting product because the top sellers are selling very well – over $41,000 in estimated revenue to the most popular product in the last 30 days.